THERAPY FOR CHILDREN AND ADOLESCENTS

 The purpose of this form is to share some important principles, which guide my therapeutic practice so that your decision to place your child/adolescent into therapy with me can be based on accurate, informed expectations.
 Please read this carefully and feel free to ask any questions about what you have read if you need further clarification.

 Therapy is a process, which relies heavily on building a trusting relationship between therapist and client.
 This takes time in order for a person to open up and for the therapist to understand what he or she is struggling with.
 In order to do justice to your child or adolescent they need time to be in a process that is going to bring them long term change and back on the developmental path that they may have lost a footing on.
+I offer a minimum amount of six sessions.
 If you are looking for short term work then I may not be the right therapist for your child or adolescent.

 In general one of the most important rights the person seeking therapy has involves confidentiality, even if it is a young child.
 Information revealed by a client during the sessions will be kept strictly confidential and will not be revealed to any other person or agency without written permission, with the following exceptions: